capactio/capact/docs/README.md

 **Files**

+- [`ci.md`](./ci.md) - Documents jobs created to automate the process of testing, building and deploying newly merged functionality.
+- [`policy-configuration.md`](./policy-configuration.md) - Documents the Policy configuration for Voltron Engine.
 - [`development.md`](./development.md) - Documents how to develop the project.
 - [`development-guidelines.md`](./development-guidelines.md) - Documents the development guidelines which should be respected.
 - [`e2e-architecture.md`](./e2e-architecture.md) - Documents high-level Voltron architecture and interactions between components.